This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Highly Developed Pallium and Brain Structure

-Pallium Equivalent to the Cerebral Cortex in Humans
+Pallium Equivalent to The Cerebral Cortex in Humans

 Smaller but More Tightly Packed Neurons

-- Enhanced information processing
+- Faster information processing speeds

 Efficient Communication Between Neurons